jbowers85/2-Linear_Regression/README.md

-# 2-Linear_Regression
+# Linear Regression

-This repository is meant to provide examples of implementing simple and multiple linear regressions in R.
+This repository is meant to provide examples of implementing simple and multiple linear regressions with Old Faithful and mtcars data in R.

 **Simple Linear Regression**: 1 predictor variable